Support us! GearJunkie may earn a small commission from affiliate links in this article. Learn More

 Mid-Tier

-Bumping into the $900 zone, these choices include the men’s Jones Stratos Splitboard ($950) and Venture Paragon Splitboard ($999).
-There’s also the WNDR Alpine BelleTour ($999), Jones Womenโ€™s Solution ($980), and the menโ€™s Jones Solution Splitboard ($980).
+Bumping into the $900 zone, these choices include the men’s Jones Stratos Splitboard ($1,000) and WNDR Alpine BelleTour ($999).

 The Weston Ridgeline Splitboard ($950) has an aggressive layup of carbon, making it a good choice for very aggressive riders.
 But the Ridgeline will not be fun to ride for the average splitboarder.
-For ladies, the Venture Oracle Splitboard ($949) is likewise a stiff, sturdy selection.

 If you are hoping to stay under $1,000 none of these boards are going to let you down.
-The Solution and the Descender B.C. were a couple of our favorites.
-For a powder-centric rider, our fishtail choice is the womenโ€™s Weston Revel Splitboard ($949).
+The Descender B.C. was one of our favorites.
+For a powder-centric rider, our fishtail choice is the women’s Weston Revel Splitboard ($949).

 Premium

-If you arenโ€™t worried about keeping your splitboard purchase under $1,000, it will open up more buying options.
-Remember more expensive doesnโ€™t always mean better, it all depends on how you ride.
+If you aren’t worried about keeping your splitboard purchase under $1,000, it will open up more buying options.
+Remember more expensive doesn’t always mean better, it all depends on how you ride.
 But in this zone, you’ll find the hardiest, lightest, most detailed designs out there.
 Generally, the profile becomes more complex and has a hybrid between camber and rocker.

 The Capita Navigator Splitboard ($1,000) is a great option for an easygoing rider who prefers trees.
 And the K2 Isolator Unisex Splitboard ($1,050) is a unique wide, volume-shifted design that, for many riders, solves a drag problem while others love the width for float.
+There’s also the high-end Jones Women’s Solution and men’s Solution Splitboard ($1,050 each).

-If you’re cutting grams, look no further than the lightweight, top-notch build of the Stranda Descender Fjรคderlรคtt Splitboard ($1,245).
+If you’re cutting grams, look no further than the lightweight, top-notch build of the Stranda Descender Fjäderlätt Splitboard ($1,245).
 Lastly, the Never Summer Proto Splitboard ($1,120) falls at a premium, too.
 The Proto was awarded our best overall splitboard.

 Frequently Asked Questions